2betforyou/FinSec-LLM-PostTraining/docs/experiment_notes.md

 Avoid saying:

-> Fine-tuned GraphRAG.
+> Fine-tuned the retrieval module.

-GraphRAG/RAG is the retrieval and evidence layer.
+Retrieval is the evidence layer.
 The fine-tuned component is the language model adapter used in the QA pipeline.